nathaneltitane/dextop/README.md

 - Fix 'container-session' application/focus mode:
   - Show default if application not found or empty
-- Prettify Prompt messaging for connect//disconnect
+- Prettify prompt messaging for connect/disconnect

 03-15-2025 ↴